wuster/xfce-annoyance-fixes/README.md

 annoyance-fixes
 ===============

-Various fixes for annoyances that show up in Linux projects
+Various fixes for annoyances in the xfce desktop